-Other highlights of note around the square include the spectacular 1920s Tuschinski cinema (along Reguliersbreestraat towards Muntplein) and the Ajax Experience football exhibition.
+Other highlights of note around the square include the spectacular 1920s Tuschinski cinema (along Reguliersbreestraat towards Muntplein).
 The good value NH Schiller hotel is located on the square itself.

 Trams 4/9/14 run through the square.

 Museumplein - Museum square is a large grassy area located in the heart of the museum district.
-It is surrounded by some of Amsterdam's most important museums - Rijksmuseum, Van Gogh museum and Stedelijk.
+It is surrounded by some of Amsterdam's most prominent museums - Rijksmuseum, Van Gogh Museum, Stedelijk and the relatively new MOCO Museum.
 There is a large reflecting pond near the Rijksmuseum which turns into an ice rink during winter

 Trams 2/3/5/12/16/24 all stop in the area.